Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Is LSAT Lab prep worth it?

-LSAT Lab is 100%, without a doubt, worth it.
-Their two founders and LSAT teachers, Matt and Patrick, are masters, and the course itself provides a ton of great resources.
+Whether LSAT Lab is worth it sort of depends on your learning style, budget, and needs.
+Their two founders and LSAT teachers, Matt and Patrick, are masters, and the course itself provides a ton of great resources, but it really depends.
+Read for more detail.

 How are the LSAT Lab sessions?

-The live online class sessions from LSAT Lab are some of the best in the space, and our team loved how you can jump in and out based on your schedule.
+The live online class sessions from LSAT Lab are some of the better classes in the space, and I liked how you can jump in and out based on your schedule.

 What is the LSAT Lab price?

 LSAT Lab provides some awesome value pricing under their monthly model.
-Their plans range from around $50/month up to $300/month depending on your level of support and features.
+Their plans range from around $60/month up to $400/month depending on your level of support and features.